 VLA-15 Lyme Disease Vaccine Description

-VLA15 is a multivalent Lyme Disease vaccine candidate that targets the outer surface protein A (OspA) of Borrelia.
+VLA15 is a multivalent Lyme Disease vaccine candidate targeting the outer surface protein A (OspA) of Borrelia.
 It is designed for prophylactic, active immunization against Lyme disease aiming for protection against the majority of human pathogenic Borrelia species.

 The VLA15 vaccine is currently the only active vaccine program in clinical development against Lyme disease.
-The program was granted Fast Track designation by the U.S. Food and Drug Administration (FDA) in July 2017 and Valneva reported positive interim Phase 1 results in March 2018.
+The program was granted Fast Track designation by the U.S. FDA in July 2017.

 VLA15 Lyme Disease Vaccine Indication